yury-lysogorskiy/lammps/doc/src/variable.rst

 that allows for equal-style variables.

-A python-style variable can also be used within the formula for an equal-style or atom-style formula with the syntax py_varname(arg1,arg2,...) as explained below for variable formulas.
-When used in an atom-style formula, it can the variable can be invoked once per atom using arguments specific to each atom.
+A python-style variable can also be used within the formula for an equal-style or atom-style formula in a Python function wrapper, as explained below for variable formulas.
+In this context, the usage syntax is py_varname(arg1,arg2,...), where varname is the name of the python-style variable.
+When a Python wrapper function is used in an atom-style formula, it can be invoked once per atom using arguments specific to each atom.
 The resulting values in the atom-style variable can thus be calculated by Python code.

 ----------